virging-mvla/apple-music-lastfm-scrobbler/README.md

 Installation/Running Instructions: (I'm hoping to make this WAY shorter soon)
 1. Download the project using git clone.
 2. Move your Apple Music json file into the project folder.
 3. Download the chromedriver if you have not already.
 You can download it from https://chromedriver.chromium.org/downloads.
-You'll probably be using chrome version 97.
 Also download chrome if you don't have it.
 4. Download python if you don't have it.
 You can download it from https://www.python.org/downloads/.
 5. ONLY IF YOU GET A PIP-RELATED ERROR: Download pip from https://pip.pypa.io/en/stable/installation/
 6. Install selenium.
 To do this, open a terminal and run "pip3 install selenium".